-On November 3, 4 and 5, ICTINEU 3 finished the certification and obtained the classification by the company DNV-GL, being approved by French Maritime Affairs for dives up to 1.000 meters in depth.
+On November 3, 4 and 5, ICTINEU 3 finished the certification and obtained the classification by the company DNV-GL, being approved by French Maritime Affairs for dives up to 1.000 meters depth.

-During the following days, scientific immersions took place, with seven scientists, three underwater photographers and two television reporters.
-A total of 12 dives at 123m, 41m, 115m, 119m, 115m, 30m, 30m, 400m, 400m, 140m, 105m, and 118m deep with a total of 23 hours in the sea and almost 12 hours underwater.
+In the following days, many scientific dives took place, involving seven scientists, three underwater photographers and two television reporters.
+A total of 12 dives at 123m, 41m, 115m, 119m, 115m, 30m, 30m, 400m, 400m, 140m, 105m, and 118m deep with a total of 23 hours into the sea and nearly 12 hours underwater.

-Dates: November 3th to November 13th of 2015
+Dates: November 3 to November 13, 2015

-Number of immersions: 18
+Number of Dives: 18

 Maximum depth reached: 1000m